Unstructured-IO/unstructured/README.md

 Package tests resolve their fixtures relative to the package directory, so run `pytest` from inside the package (the package `Makefile` targets already do).

+The layout and table models used by `hi_res` partitioning are downloaded from private repositories in the `Anacreonresearch` Hugging Face organization, so tests, CI and Docker builds need `HF_TOKEN` set to a token with read access to it.

 The Docker image is built from the repository root with `make docker-build`.